huanyushi/huanyushi.github.io/_posts/2024/2024-04-10-green-function-zero-temperature.md

 \end{equation}
 $$

 These are well-known results in previous study (solid state physics).
-Now we will use single particle Green's function to re-obtain above results to verify that our theory is correct.
-The single particle Green's function for fermions is defined as
+Now we will use single-particle Green's function to re-obtain above results to verify that our theory is correct.
+The single-particle Green's function for fermions is defined as

 $$
 \begin{align*}